elpaso/qgis3-server-vagrant/docs/index.rst

 .. class:: warning

-    Make sure to limit permissions on the file to be only readable by the Server’s process user and to not store the file within web-accessible directories.
+    Make sure that the permissions on the file are set to be only readable by the Server’s process user and check that the file is not accessible via any URL.

+.. class:: warning

+    TODO for QGIS4: ``QGIS_AUTH_PASSWORD`` needs to be added.

 ----